 First, warm vegetable broth in a pot over medium heat.

-Then, heat vegan butter and olive oil over medium heat until melted.
+While the broth is warming, heat vegan butter and olive oil in a wide pan over medium heat until melted.

 Add the shallot and cook until it becomes translucent, about 2 minutes, stirring occasionally.